ICRC says Yemen situation is disastrous, seeks better access and funding

 ICRC surgical teams are operating at a hospital in the southern port city of Aden, scene of the fiercest clashes.

-The ICRC appealed for funds to provide food for 20,000 families over the coming three months, bringing its 2015 budget for Yemen to nearly 45 million Swiss francs ($47 million).
+The ICRC appealed for funds to provide food for 20,000 families over the coming three months, bringing its 2015 budget for Yemen to nearly 45 million Swiss francs (31.24 million pounds).

 Since the conflict erupted, it has delivered two cargo planes carrying 50 metric tonnes of mainly medical supplies to Yemen where it has deployed some 250 aid workers.